saurabh-mish/overcloud/README.md

 Consumes public APIs of Concourse Labs.

-This CLI application consumes endpoints from *Auth* and *Model* services.
+This CLI application consumes endpoints from *Auth* and *Model* services to perform create, read, update and delete operations.

 ## Executing CLI Application